AreaLayer/firebolt-electrum/README.md

 **Contributions are welcome**

-**Firebolt Electrum Plugin** is a plugin for the Electrum Bitcoin wallet that enables users to participate in CoinJoin transactions.
+**Firebolt Electrum Plugin** is a plugin for the Electrum Bitcoin wallet that enables users to participate in CoinJoin transaction powered by ZK Proofs

 [![Bitcoin-only](https://img.shields.io/badge/bitcoin-only-FF9900?logo=bitcoin)](https://twentyone.world)